hth313/OS4/doc/introduction.rst

 =====================

 OS4 allocates some space from the free memory pool.
-How much is taken depends on what you actually do with it, but expect around 2-7 registers for modest use.
+How much is taken depends on what you actually do with it, but expect 2-7 registers for modest use.

 Apart from this, OS4 does not impose any restrictions on the environment and will run comfortable on any HP-41C, HP-41CV, HP-41CX